cryptolovers-tipbots/bitcore/packages/bitcore-node/docs/wallet-guide.md

 mongod
 ```

-Start the Bitcore node in the /bitcore/ project root directory
+Start the Astracore node in the /astracore/ project root directory

 ```sh
 npm run node